get-convex/convex-helpers/packages/convex-helpers/README.md

   - Use `ctx.innerDb` to perform writes without triggering more triggers.
 - The `change` argument tells you exactly how the document changed via a single `ctx.db.insert`, `ctx.db.patch`, `ctx.db.replace`, or `ctx.db.delete`.
-  If these functions are called in parallel, they will be serialized as if they happened sequentially.
+  If these functions are called in parallel with `Promise.all`, they will be serialized as if they happened sequentially.
 - A database write is executed atomically with all of its triggers, so you can update a denormalized field in a trigger without worrying about parallel invocations getting in the way.
 For recursive triggers, they are executed with